 NASBA and the AICPA offer an online tool to help inform and promote mobility.
 This tool is designed to provide helpful information on the state of mobility laws across the 55 U.S. states and jurisdictions.
 Quickly determine your licensing and registration requirements within just a few clicks.

-Registration NOT Required: An individual CPA, with a valid license in another state, can enter this state, perform certain services and utilize the CPA designation without having to obtain a license or permit.
+Registration NOT Required: An individual CPA or firm, with a valid license in another state, can enter this state, perform services and utilize the CPA designation without having to obtain a license or permit.
 (See Practice Privilege section below for detailed information).

 PRACTICE PRIVILEGE INFORMATION

-A person who holds a valid license as a CPA from any state is granted practice privileges in Nevada and will be considered a CPA for all purposes under the laws of Nevada pertaining to practice privileges.
-The CPA with practice privilege is not considered licensed as provided within the Nevada Board’s licensing laws.
-The individual is NOT required to obtain a license or a permit unless certain services are performed that would require out of state registration.
+A person who holds a valid license as a CPA or CPA Firm from any state is granted practice privileges in Nevada and will be considered a CPA for all purposes under the laws of Nevada pertaining to practice privileges.
+The CPA with practice privilege is not considered licensed as provided within the Nevada Boardís licensing laws.
+The individual or firm is NOT required to obtain a license.

-As a condition of the practice privilege, the person and/or firm who employ such a person shall both consent to the following:
+As a condition of the practice privilege, the person and/or firm shall both consent to the following:

 The personal and subject matter jurisdiction, and disciplinary authority, of the Nevada Board.